mkostrun/rlabplus/README.md

 For that reason, these solvers were not incorporated into **_RLaB3_** but are, so to speak, free standing.

 The project comprise the following solver libraries:

+- _gpib_ - GPIB (Hewlett-Packard's General Purpose Interface Bus, for those who still use it and remember it) for hardware and instrumentation control